spencerjprice/standards/src/content/blog/logging-standards.md

 # ECMAScript Guild's Chosen Logger - Why "Winston" Reigns Supreme

 In the world of logging libraries for JavaScript, one logger stands head and shoulders above the rest: Winston.
 As the logger standard chosen by the esteemed ECMAScript Guild, Winston offers a superior logging experience, unrivaled flexibility, and unparalleled industry support.
-In this opinionated blog post, we delve into why Winston is the logger of choice, dismissing alternatives like Pino and Bunyan, and explore the industry-standard practice of logging `string, {params object}` order.
+In this post, we delve into why Winston is the logger of choice, dismissing alternatives like Pino and Bunyan, and explore the industry-standard practice of logging `string, {params object}` order.

 ## Winston: The Unparalleled Logging Solution